Skip to main content

 Inspector connection form

 For most local and public HTTP servers, use Direct.
 Use Via Proxy only when the browser cannot reach the server directly because of CORS or network policy.
 See Connection settings for the short decision guide.
-When a server requires OAuth, the Inspector starts the auth flow for you.
-Complete the provider approval and return to the Inspector; the server card changes to the connected state after auth finishes.
+When a server protects the whole MCP endpoint with OAuth, the connection waits for authentication.
+Click Authenticate, complete the provider approval, and return to the Inspector.
+A mixed-auth server connects anonymously because its public tools are already usable.
+If it publishes OAuth protected-resource metadata, the server card and header show This server is using mixed auth with an Authenticate button.
+You can authenticate immediately or wait until a protected operation returns a wire-level OAuth challenge.
+The connection stays available for public operations while authentication is optional.

 Run a tool